Jayden-boop/WRO-2025/README.md

 1. **Print 3D parts**
    - Retrieve STL files found in the `models` folder
    - Print parts on any accesible supported 3D printer
-   - Utilize the print settings specificied in the *Assembly Config Guide*
 2. **Prepare the main chassis baseplate**
    - Ensure all mounting points are clear of support material
    - Test fit all major components before permanent installation